North Wessex Downs and Great Bedwyn

 OS Landranger Map No 174, OS Explorer Map Nos 157 & 158 (most of the walk is on 158) Kintbury, map reference SU 386 672, is in Berkshire, 8km west of Newbury.

 5 out of 10

 Though only an hour west of London by train, this walk has a decidedly West Country feel, far removed from the more manicured charms of the Home Counties.
 In the morning, it passes through an idyllic series of woods and pastures, with largely gentle gradients.
-After lunch at a quiet country pub in Inkpen (the sort of place where the conversation at the bar is as likely to be about farming than the price of second homes), it then climbs up onto a long ridge, giving views as dramatic, but even more unspoiled, than any on the South Downs.
+After lunch at a quiet country pub in Inkpen (closed as of Jul-18) , it then climbs up onto a long ridge, giving views as dramatic, but even more unspoiled, than any on the South Downs.
 The rest of the walk follows the Test Way, a broad track along the top of this ridge, before descending to the valley and the pretty village of Great Bedwyn.

 This walk begins and ends at villages standing on one of the loveliest stretches of the Kennet and Avon canal.
 Completed in 1810 to carry goods from London to Bristol, the canal became derelict after the advent of the railways, but was later restored to provide a useful leisure amenity.

 Kintbury is known for the St Cassian's Centre, a Christian Retreat for young people.
 Following the example of Baptist de La Salle (1651-1719) the Centre teaches leadership skills founded on faith, service and community.